Horusstv/Changing-File-Permissions-in-Linux/README.md

 Now after using the command chmod g-x drafts and checking the permissions again we can see that the group execute permissions are gone from the directory and only the user permissions remain.

 ![image](https://imgur.com/o33sPMZ.png)

+In this exercise we learned about permissions in linux and how they operate, we also learned how to change them so selected users or groups have file access but others don't, this always with the purpose in mind of the "need to know" basis.
+This principle is basic when we try to protect organizations by making them more secure regarding the access the employees have to the data and information they manage every day.

 With this we conclude this simple exercise of changing permissions in Linux.